janx/rails_admin_jcrop/README.markdown

 1. Add it to your Gemfile and run `bundle install`:

         gem 'rails_admin'
+        # Because rails_admin_jcrop autoload modules by checking plugins you use, it's
+        # recommended to require it explictly before rails_admin_jcrop
+        # e.g. if you use carrierwave
+        # gem 'carrierwave', :require => 'carrierwave'
         gem 'rails_admin_jcrop' #, git: 'git://github.com/janx/rails_admin_jcrop.git'

 2. Configure your model field to use Jcrop: